Patrick Lynch (Australian politician): Early life

+Lynch was born on 24 May 1867 in Skearke, a townland of County Meath, Ireland.
+He was the son of Bridget (née Cahill) and Michael Lynch; his father was a farmer.

-Lynch was born in Skearke, County Meath, Ireland and educated at Cormeen National School and Bailieborough Model School, County Cavan.
+Lynch was educated in County Cavan at Cormeen National School and Bailieborough Model School.
+After leaving school he worked on the family farm.
 He migrated to Queensland in 1886 and cut railway sleepers near Charleville and then travelled to the Croydon goldfields.
 In 1888 he started to work on ships operating along the Australian coast and in the South Pacific, eventually qualifying as a marine engineer.
 He worked as an engineer on a sugar plantation in Fiji and then on the Kalgoorlie goldfields in Western Australia.
-He helped found and Goldfields and Engine-drivers' Association and was its general secretary from 1897 to 1904.
-He married Annie Cleary in 1901.
+He helped found the Goldfields Engine-drivers' Association and was its general secretary from 1897 to 1904, also serving on the Boulder Municipal Council from 1901 to 1904.

 State politics

-Lynch was a member of the Boulder Municipal District council from 1901 to 1904.
-He was elected unopposed for the Western Australian Legislative Assembly seat of Mount Leonora in 1904, representing the Australian Labor Party and became Minister for Works in the first Western Australian Labor government, led by Henry Daglish in June 1905, but it fell in August.
+Lynch was elected to the Western Australian Legislative Assembly at the 1904 state election, winning the newly created seat of Mount Leonora unopposed for the Labor Party.
+He briefly served as minister for works from June to August 1905 when the ALP formed its first state government under the leadership of Henry Daglish.

+Lynch was re-elected at the 1905 state election, but resigned his seat on 2 November 1906 in order to enter federal politics.